Fundamentals of Macronutrients

 Google it!
-My Fitness Pal it, get a really educated idea of the macros in your apple, chicken breast, or baked potato.
+My Fitness Pal it, get a educated idea of the macros in your apple, chicken breast, or baked potato.
 Gift of modern day technology.
 You can track everything on My Fitness Pal if you like.
-I just wanted to break it down so you understand what the macro’s look like and are coming from.
+I just wanted to break it down, so you understand what the macros look like and are coming from.

 Still concerned?
 Or, Ready to try?

-For those who are still concern I will address a few issues I had at first!
+For those who are still a concern, I will address a few issues I had at first!

 This seems complicated why not just track my calories?

-Macro tracking or counting helps you make sure that the weight that your losing is not the muscle you have worked so hard to gain.
+Macro tracking or counting helps you make sure that the weight that your loss is not the muscle you have worked so hard to gain.

-Most weight plateaus is from eating disproportionately their macros.
+Most weight plateaus are from eating their macros disproportionately.

-A typical weight loss strategy is to reduce calories but by reducing calories; Do you know if you’re getting the adequate amount of carbohydrates to fuel your workout?
+A typical weight loss strategy is to reduce calories but by cutting calories; Do you know if you’re getting the adequate amount of carbohydrates to fuel your workout?

 Grosvenor, Mary B. Visualizing Nutrition Everyday Choices.
 2nd ed.
 Hoboken: Wiley Visualizing, 2012.
 Print.